 1. Cost of Living

 The most obvious effect of inflation is that it raises the cost of living.
-The more prices go up, the more you spend each year on your overall expenses — housing, food, fuel, health care, and so on.
+The more prices of goods and services go up, the more you spend each year on your overall expenses — housing, food, fuel, health care, and so on.

 There are several ways to cope with inflation’s effect on the cost of living.
 First of all, do your best to keep your income growing at least as fast as your expenses.
-If you’re working, your salary will probably rise on its own or you can negotiate it higher.
-Otherwise, make some adjustments to your investments so they’ll bring in enough extra money to make up for higher prices.
+If you’re working, your salary may rise on its own or you can negotiate it higher.
+Otherwise, adjust your investments so they’ll bring in enough extra money to make up for rising prices.

 Finally, if you’re currently planning a major purchase, such as a new car, make it as soon as you can afford it.
 If inflation is at 5% per year, a car that costs $30,000 this year will cost $31,500 next year, and it will only go up from there.
 The sooner you pull the trigger on the purchase, the less you’ll pay.

-However, this benefit doesn’t affect all workers equally.
+This benefit doesn’t affect all workers equally, however.
 Workers in the most competitive industries, where hiring is tight, gain the most.
 They’re in the strongest position to ask for a raise that’s higher than the rate of inflation, so they actually come out ahead.

 The workers who suffer the most are those in unskilled jobs.
 These workers often earn only the federal minimum wage, which has been fixed at $7.25 per hour since 2009.
 According to a 2017 report from the Pew Research Center, the workers most likely to earn minimum wage include cashiers, sales clerks, cooks, restaurant servers, and cleaning staff.